 October 2, 2014 — NIEHS’ National Toxicology Program released the 13th Report on Carcinogens listing 243 substances as “known” or “reasonably anticipated” to cause cancer in humans.
 The bi-annual report is a science-based document that identifies chemical, biological, and physical agents determined to be cancer hazards for people living in the United States.
 The report is prepared by NTP on behalf of the U.S. Department of Health and Human Services.

 Biographical Sketch of NIEHS Director Linda S. Birnbaum, Ph.D., D.A.B.T., A.T.S.

-Dr. Linda S. Birnbaum is director of the National Institute of Environmental Health Sciences (NIEHS) of the National Institutes of Health, and the National Toxicology Program.
+Dr. Linda S. Birnbaum is director of the National Institute of Environmental Health Sciences (NIEHS) of the National Institutes of Health, and the National Toxicology Program (NTP).
+Birnbaum is the first toxicologist and the first woman to lead the NIEHS/NTP.
 As director of NIEHS and the National Toxicology Program, Dr. Birnbaum oversees a budget that funds multidisciplinary biomedical research programs, prevention, and intervention efforts that encompass training, education, technology transfer, and community outreach.
 The NIEHS supports more than 1,000 research grants.

 |Name||In Office from||To|

 |Paul Kotin||November 1, 1966||February 28, 1971|

 |David P. Rall||March 1, 1971||October 1, 1990|